-NOTE: The exterior wash station detachable hose is stored in the rear of the vehicle.
+NOTE: The exterior wash station detachable hose is stored in the rear of the vehicle or inside an exterior compartment, depending on model.

 Exterior Shower/Wash Station (Typical)

 TOILET

 The toilet in your motorhome is very similar to the household type, except that it is designed to use only a small amount of water per flush.
 It uses a high velocity jet of water, producing a swirl effect, to efficiently cleanse the bowl.